MontaineHOA/CCnR/03_easements.md

-and assigns, under and upon the exterior ( 1 0) feet, or as shown hereon, parallel with and adioming the frontage of all streets dedicated as part of this Plat, of all Lots and Tracts, except Tracts U and W , in which to install, lay, construct, renew, operate and maintain water system facihties, sewer system facilities, minor sidewalk improvements constructed around mailbox stands, private storm sewer faciiities, underground conduits, mains, cables, and wires with necessary facihties and other equipment for the purpose of serving this subdivision and other property with electric, telephone, T.V., gas, water, sewer, and other utility service, together with the right to enter upon the Lots at all times for the purpose herein stated.
+and assigns, under and upon the exterior ( 1 0) feet, or as shown hereon, parallel with and adioming the frontage of all streets dedicated as part of this Plat, of all Lots and Tracts, except Tracts U and W , in which to install, lay, construct, renew, operate and maintain water system facilities, sewer system facilities, minor sidewalk improvements constructed around mailbox stands, private storm sewer facilities, underground conduits, mains, cables, and wires with necessary facilities and other equipment for the purpose of serving this subdivision and other property with electric, telephone, T.V., gas, water, sewer, and other utility service, together with the right to enter upon the Lots at all times for the purpose herein stated.
 In addition to the beneficiaries stated above, the underlying Lot Owners adjacent to